fieldtrip/website/faq/what_kind_of_dataformats_can_i_read_in.md

 ---
 layout: default
-tags: faq dataformat preprocessing raw
+tags: [faq, dataformat, preprocessing, raw]
 ---

 ## What kind of dataformats can I read in?